Uman

-Uman (Умань, /uk/, Humań) is a city in Cherkasy Oblast, central Ukraine.
+Uman (Умань, /uk/, locally: Гумань, /uk/; Humań; אומאַן) is a city in Cherkasy Oblast, central Ukraine.
 It is located to the east of Vinnytsia.
 Located in the east of the historical region of Podolia, the city rests on the banks of the Umanka River.
 Uman serves as the administrative center of Uman Raion (district).
 It hosts the administration of Uman urban hromada, one of the hromadas of Ukraine.
 Population:

 Among Ukrainians, Uman is known for its mention in Taras Shevchenko's longest poem, Haidamaky ("The Haidamaks", 1841).
 The city is also a pilgrimage site for Breslov Hasidic Jews and a major center of gardening research containing the dendrological park Sofiyivka and the University of Gardening.

-Uman (Humań) was a privately owned city of Poland and the Polish–Lithuanian Commonwealth.

-Name

-In addition to the Умань, in other languages the name of the city is Humań and אומאַן (local Yiddish pronunciation 'Imen').

 History

 Polish rule

 Uman was first mentioned in historical documents in 1616, when it was under Polish rule.
-It was part of the Bracław Voivodeship of the Lesser Poland Province.
+It was a privately owned city of the Polish–Lithuanian Commonwealth, part of the Bracław Voivodeship of the Lesser Poland Province.
 Its role at this time was as a defensive fort to withstand Tatar raids, containing a prominent Cossack regiment that was stationed within the town.
 In 1648 it was taken from the Poles by Ivan Hanzha, colonel to Cossack leader Bohdan Khmelnytsky, and Uman was converted to the administrative center of the Cossack regiment in the region.

 Poland retook Uman in 1667, after which the town was deserted by many of its residents who fled eastward to Left-bank Ukraine.
 From 1670-1674, Uman was the residence of the Hetman of right-bank Ukraine..
 It was part of Ottoman Empire between 1672 and 1699.